 As a professional social networking platform, LinkedIn is also well-poised for such endeavours, having algorithms in place that will put your job listing in the view of candidates with relevant skills and experience.
 Some options will require a premium paid account, however.

-Employers can also make use of this telegram chat: GRADSETGO Internships - a startup that matches employers with potential interns
+Employers can also make use of this telegram chat: GRADSETGO Internships - a startup that matches employers with potential interns or unpaid internships

 Are there any grants available for hiring interns?

 Yes, namely the Global Ready Talent Programme (GRT).
 It is applicable for interns from ITE, polytechnics, and universities.
 You may find mention of a SME Talent Programme (STP) as well, but it appears to have been amalgamated into the Global Ready Talent Programme, although certain industry partners may still refer to the former name.

 This programme is an initiative by Enterprise Singapore to help enterprises engage and attract local talents from ITE, Polytechnics and Universities to join them.
 Under the internship arm of this programme, SMEs can offer student internships and are eligible for up to 70 per cent support covering the internship monthly stipend.